ooichinchun/PassiveScalar_BatchRuns_w_Fluent/Select_RandLoc_Create_scm_for_Fluent/Readme.md

 Note that there are 3 pre-requisites for this script to work:
 1) Extracted list of zones in the Fluent Case
 2) A first working Fluent case and data file has been created with pre-set desired passive scalar settings.
 The scm file only changes the source and patches the values to enable multiple runs to happen quickly.
-3) The filename specified in <u>prev_zone = 'small-box-01-05:270313'</u> needs to be changed to some random (but valid) zone name for the very first run.
-This zone is needed as a filler to set the UDS source to 0 for the first run.